ghayat2/Galaxy-Image-Generation/README.md

 #### 1) Manual Feature Regressors

-In order to train the Regressors based on manually extracted features, you cab simply run:
+In order to train the Regressors based on manually extracted features, you can simply run:

 ```
 python3 baseline_score_regressor.py --regressor_type=[reg_name]